-The presentation will take place at the upstairs ‘Guadalupe Peak’ meeting room of the Dallas REI Outdoor Equipment Store at 4515 LBJ Fwy, Farmers Branch (635 and Welch Rd) and will be preceded by refreshments and a short business meeting.
+Dallas Chapter of the Native Plant Society of Texas monthly meeting, 7 pm on Monday, May 19, 2014, at the upstairs ‘Guadalupe Peak’ meeting room of the Dallas REI store at 4515 LBJ Fwy, Farmers Branch (635 and Welch Rd).

-- On June 16 Barney Lipscomb from BRIT on “Discovering Texas’ Botanical Heritage – Past, Present & Future"
+- On June 16 at 7pm: Barney Lipscomb on “Discovering Texas’ Botanical Heritage – Past, Present & Future”

 - On July 21 No Meeting!